Akane-banashi: Manga

 Written by Yuki Suenaga and illustrated by Takamasa Moue, Akane-banashi began serialization in Shueisha's shōnen manga magazine Weekly Shōnen Jump on February 14, 2022.
 The rakugo in the series is supervised by professional rakugoka Kikuhiko Hayashiya.
 Publisher Shueisha is collecting the individual chapters into tankōbon volumes, with the first released on June 3, 2022.
+As of August 4, 2026, 23 volumes have been released.

 Both Shueisha and Viz Media began releasing the series in English digitally the same day it began in Japan, the former on its Manga Plus website and application.
-Viz began publishing Akane-banashi in print in summer 2023.
+Viz began publishing Akane-banashi in print on August 8, 2023.

-Chapters not yet in tankōbon format

-These chapters have yet to be published in a tankōbon volume.
-They were serialized in Weekly Shōnen Jump.

 Anime

 An anime television series adaptation was announced on August 4, 2025.
-It will be produced by Zexcs and directed by Ayumu Watanabe, with series composition by Michihiro Tsuchiya, characters designed by Kii Tanaka, who will also serve as chief animation director, and music composed by Akio Izutsu.
-The series is set to premiere in 2026 on the IMAnimation programming block on TV Asahi and its affiliates, as well as BS Asahi.
+It is produced by Zexcs and directed by Ayumu Watanabe, with series composition by Michihiro Tsuchiya, characters designed by Kii Tanaka, who also served as chief animation director, and music composed by Akio Izutsu.
+The opening theme song is "Hitotarashi", while the ending theme song is, "Akane on My Mind: Manjū Kowai", both written and performed by Keisuke Kuwata.
+The series aired from April 4 to June 20, 2026, on the IMAnimation programming block on TV Asahi and its affiliates.

+Before the television airing, the Japan Society hosted the world premiere of the anime's first episode in New York on April 1 of the same year.
+In North America and Latin America, the anime is streaming on YouTube, (Note: Via the "Akane-banashi Global" YouTube channel.) and also on Netflix worldwide.
+An English dub, produced by Bang Zoom!, premiered on Netflix on May 17, 2026.
+Medialink licensed the series in South-East Asia for streaming on Ani-One Asia's YouTube channel.

+A second season was announced after the finale of the first season, and is set to premiere in January 2027 on the same programming block.